 In 2016, at the instigation of Louise Tran (Oz Harvest), meetings between Kevin Fell, Sven Cahill, Jacqueline Huynh and others were held in HCMC.
 Sven and Jacqueline produced a more detailed model and sought advice on how to set up a legal entity.
 Without VN based support, it was clear this would not work.

 Louise Tran made contact in 2107 about creating a HCMC based “teaser” event to showcase the idea and seek local support.

 After many stumbles, VN Harvest started in late 2022.
 We wish it great success

 The children of Happiness house were noticeably better with more regular food – more robust and motivated, thriving and the recurrent respiratory and ear troubles were gone.

-The probability that local charities can develop effective logistical processes to run this program on their o
+The probability that local charities can develop effective logistical processes to run this program on their own is low.

-We are very interested in the outcomes of the HCMC event.
-Although we will certainly attempt to influence its direction towards developing training and skills, we consider any outcome that redistributes food as being a positive initiative.
-We would only remain involved if the training aspect were taken up.
+We consider any outcome that redistributes food as being a positive initiative.
+We would only become re-involved if the training aspect were taken up.

 What do we need to advance this?

 We have left all future development in the hands of OzHarvest